 - The file is sent to the user.

-So far, the application architecture described in this document shows how to build a resilient and scalable application using Google Cloud Platform.
+So far, the application architecture described in this document shows how to build a resilient and scalable application using GCP.
 However, it's not enough to be able to build an app—you need to be able to build it in a way that is as cost-effective as possible.

 This section demonstrates how the application architecture described in this document is not only resilient and scalable, but also highly cost effective.
 It starts by making some general assumptions about how heavily and frequently the application is used, and then convert those assumptions into a basic cost estimate.
 Keep in mind that these assumptions are just that—assumptions.
 Feel free to adjust these numbers as necessary to create a cost estimate that more closely matches the anticipated usage of your own applications.